Dayytime/Dayytime/README.md

 - 👋 Hi, I’m @Dayytime
-- 👀 I’m interested in web dev, python, linux, RICEing, gaming, and balisongs!
+- 👀 I’m interested in web dev, python, linux, RICEing, and gaming!
-- 🌱 I’m currently learning python, django, and knife flips
-- 💞️ I’m looking to collaborate on things??
 - 📫 How to reach me.
 Discord: Daytime#0847